Salamat Datang – Welcome to Malay!

 Putrajaya is the administrative place of Malaysia.
 It consists of ultra-modern architectures like the Mosque, Hotels, Prime Ministers office and other administrative buildings including the Palace of Justice.

 As you know Malaysia was/is famous for the Palm trees.
-The whole of Putrajaya is built on a place which was originally a big palm tree plantations.
+The whole of Putrajaya is built on a place that was originally a big palm tree plantations.
 The place is a little less than 5000 hectares.
 The whole place is reborn as today’s Putrajaya.

 The place is full of high-end buildings, unfortunately, the real estate only filled.
 Unfortunately, the space in the offices is still vacant which actually shows in the sparse traffic on those 8-lane highways.